yueliulu/COSI217Final/README.md

 File emoji_info.csv provides an overview of the dataset, detailing the number of tweets within each processed file File emoji_unicode_code_points.txt contains most of the unicode points for the emojis.
 This file is used to detact emojis used in each tweet.

+## How to run
+After clone the current directory, go to https://drive.google.com/drive/folders/1EFLz33tn4HC4Dwm4CB5qyY7rbjluCy0x, download best_model.pt, and move it into
+"model" folder.

+With the .pt file in place, go to the "app" directory and run the app:

+(bash here)